 Construction costs vary tremendously based on location, water and sewer requirements, style of house, size of lot, municipality fees, topographical conditions, interior and exterior selections, etc…

 In order to get an accurate estimate for your project Blue Ridge Custom Homes LLC will need to meet with you and ask some questions about the many conditions that effect building costs.
-Having said that, here are some general guidelines:
+Costs can vary widely depending on factors like lot conditions, shape and style of home, level of finish, energy efficiency optoins, etc… Having said that, here are some general guidelines:

 Cost per square foot

-Generally, turnkey costs will start at around $60 a square foot for a starter home.
+Generally, turnkey costs will start at around $60 a square foot for a starter home in ideal conditions.
 An average level of finish will be more like $90.
 At $110 we are building a custom finish.
 At $150 a square foot, we have used many of “the best” finishes available (items like theaters, specialty flooring, custom appliances, etc..).
+Prices can continue to rise from there as we embrace some of the high end custom options available.
 In a cost-plus scenario, customers will tend to save 10-15% under the cost of a traditionally priced home.
 These costs are for the home only and do not include lot costs.